-- Federally recognized Indian tribes. - 2.
+- 1. Federally recognized Indian tribes.(1) - 2.
 Consortia consisting of two or more federally recognized Indian tribes. - 3.
-Tribal designees are eligible applicants only for certain activities related to the Office for Victims of Crime (OVC) programs (see eligibility information for CTAS Purpose Area #6). - 4.
-Please review each purpose area section for any additional limitations on eligibility that may apply.
+Tribal designees are eligible applicants only for certain activities related to the Office for Victims of Crime (OVC) programs (see eligibility information for CTAS Purpose Area 6). - 4.
+Please review each purpose area section for any additional limitations on eligibility that may apply. - (1) See 25 U.S.C. § 5304(e) which, for purposes of this solicitation, provides the applicable definition of "Indian tribe."

-Application and Submission Information Proposal Abstract
+Application and Submission Information